Geibikei Gorge

 By train

 You can walk to the gorge from Geibikei Station on the JR Ofunato Line.
 From Hiraizumi, take the JR Tohoku Line to Ichinoseki (10 minutes), then change to the JR Ofunato Line to Geibikei (30 minutes).
-The trip costs 590 yen one way and is covered by the Japan Rail Pass and JR East Passes.
+The trip costs 590 yen one way and is covered by the Japan Rail Pass and JR East Pass.

 By bus